Dealing with Depression and Sadness

 - Have problems sleeping

-- Frequent aches and pains or other unexplained physical symptoms
+- Often have aches and pains or other unexplained physical symptoms

 - Feel like your body is slowed down

 Everyone experiences low mood and depression differently.
 Some people just feel down all the time but manage to get through the day.
 For others it starts to affect their life more.
-When depressed mood persists professional help may be needed.
+When depressed mood persists and won’t go away, professional help may be needed.

 Concerned about someone else?

 It can be difficult to understand why a friend feels so down all the time.
-Telling them to not be so sad.
 For information on how to support a friend, visit Supporting a Friend.

 Families are often the first to notice changes and become concerned.
 For information on how to support a young person, visit Supporting a Family Member.